 I am currently an assistant professor of special education at Illinois State university and the director of the Spatial Ability and Blind Engineering Research project, which is supported by a grant from the National Science Foundation.
 My work as a whole focuses on equity and technology-enhanced learning with the goal of empowering disabled learners1 in the twenty-first century.

-My dissertation research investigates how K-12 local education agencies (LEAs) ensure equitable access to technology enhanced learning for disabled students by enacting technology accessibility policies.
-The study explores this process at five LEAs through interviews with district leaders and the analysis of policy artifacts.
-The study articulates how proactive K-12 LEAs are interpreting and subsequently implementing technology accessibility policy as they develop and procure technologies.
+My dissertation research investigated how K-12 local education agencies (LEAs) ensured equitable access to technology enhanced learning for disabled students by enacting technology accessibility policies.
+The study explored this process at five LEAs through interviews with district leaders and the analysis of policy artifacts.
+The study articulated how proactive K-12 LEAs interpreted and subsequently implemented technology accessibility policy as they develop and procured technologies.

 I am a special education teacher and a teacher of the blind by professional background.
 My K-12 teaching experience spans a variety of settings including: charter schools, large urban public schools, and residential schools.
 I also served as the director of education for the National Federation of the Blind, where I developed STEM and Braille education programs for blind learners of all ages and served as a resource to students, parents, and educators around the country.
 My professional experiences as well as my lived experience as a blind person have engendered a devotion to creating learning environments that are accessible to all learners.